Category Archives: 2025 Films

 Many scenes are shot from a long-view angle without dialogue, which adds to the tension.

-The finale combines a chase scene to end all chase scenes, blending horror and comedy in a way that oddly works similarly to what The Substance did in 2024.
+The finale combines a chase scene to end all chase scenes, blending horror and comedy in a way that, oddly, works as The Substance did in 2024.
 This might be the new trend in modern horror films.

 Solidly infusing classic horror elements with mystery and intrigue, Cregger provides an unsettling experience that feels fresh and original.